Chart Color Schemes

 An assessment of population growth drivers in Naracoorte Surrounds reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Naracoorte Surrounds' population is approximately 2,479 as of November 2025.
-This figure represents an increase of 84 people, a 3.5% rise from the 2021 Census count of 2,395 inhabitants.
-The growth was inferred from ABS estimated resident population data of 2,454 in June 2024 and validated new addresses since the Census date.
-This results in a population density of 0.60 persons per square kilometer.
-Naracoorte Surrounds' growth rate is close to that of its SA3 area (5.4%), indicating strong fundamentals.
-Natural growth contributed approximately 80% of overall population gains recently.
+Naracoorte Surrounds' population is approximately 2,487 as of February 2026.
+This figure indicates a rise of 92 individuals (3.8%) since the 2021 Census, which reported a population of 2,395 people.
+The increase is inferred from the estimated resident population of 2,454 in June 2024 and an additional 39 validated new addresses post-Census date.
+This results in a density ratio of 0.60 persons per square kilometer.
+Natural growth contributed approximately 80.0% of overall population gains recently.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, SA State Government's Regional/LGA projections are adopted, adjusted using weighted aggregation from LGA to SA2 levels.
-Future growth is anticipated at the lower quartile rate of national regional areas, with an expected increase of 113 persons by 2041, reflecting a total rise of 3.5% over 17 years based on latest annual ERP population numbers.
+For areas not covered by this data and years after 2032, the SA State Government's Regional/LGA projections are adopted, based on 2021 data and adjusted using weighted aggregation from LGA to SA2 levels.
+Future population growth is expected to be around the lower quartile of national regional areas, with an anticipated increase of 113 persons by 2041, reflecting a total increase of 3.2% over the 17 years based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population